Works

 Rail Corridor

 Standard work hours are Monday to Saturday, 7am–7pm, and any out-of-hours works are indicated below.
+Some activities across the project work site will start from 6am.

 All works will follow approved noise and traffic management plans, and every effort will be made to minimise impacts.